taranahassan/Amazon_Vine_Analysis/README.md

 <br>
 ![revised_analysis](https://user-images.githubusercontent.com/75437852/114971589-a18be300-9e4a-11eb-9d24-f7c28d25d4d6.PNG)
 <br>
 As per the image above; the total count for reviews that were a "verified_purchase", is 54835.
 Within that total, about 48% of the reviews were rated with 5 stars.
-Further in the results, it shows that only 9 reviews out of total under the Vine program received 5 stars and that actually have purchased the product.
+Further in the results, it shows that only 9 reviews part of the Vine program received 5 stars and that actually have purchased the product.
+Again, this indicates no positive bias for the Vine program, in return it only indicates that 5 star reviews on products can be received without being part of the Vine program.